hetida/hetida-designer/docs/tips_and_tricks.md

 The last line shows the value of the variable `interesting_value`, normally an error message would be displayed there.
 The second to last line shows in which line of your component code the error occurred.

+If you have access to the runtime logs you also can emit log messages in your component code.
+See [here](./execution/logging.md).

 ## <a name="debugging-workflows"></a> Debugging workflow revisions

 If a workflow does not perform as expected or causes errors, additional information on intermediate variable values might be helpful.